Patrick Greil: Career

 Greil is a product of the youth academies of ASK Salzburg, ASK Maxglan, Red Bull Salzburg, SV Wals-Grünau and Anif.
 He began his senior career with Anif in the Austrian Regionalliga in 2014.
-After 4 years with Anif and over 100 appearances, Greil transferred to Austria Klagenfurt in the 2.
+After four years with Anif and over 100 appearances, Greil transferred to Austria Klagenfurt in the 2.
 Liga on 12 June 2018.
-He played for seasons at Austria Klagenfurt, making over 100 appearances with them as well and helping them get promoted to the Austrian Football Bundesliga before leaving on a free transfer in the summer of 2022.
+He played for seasons at Austria Klagenfurt, making over 100 appearances with them as well and helping them get promoted to the Austrian Bundesliga before leaving on a free transfer in the summer of 2022.

 He transferred to Rapid Wien on 24 May 2022, signing a contract until 2025.

+On 18 December 2023, Greil signed a contract with SV Sandhausen in Germany.